KSS Adoption Paperwork: Possible Locations of Birth Parent Information.

 +

-We strongly encourage KSS Adoptees to try to obtain as much adoption paperwork as they can — from their adoptive parents, or from the relevant Partner Western Adoption Agencies with whom KSS partnered in your adoption.
+We strongly encourage KSS Adoptees to try to obtain as much adoption paperwork as they can — from their adoptive parents; if possible, from the relevant Partner Western Adoption Agencies with whom KSS partnered in your adoption; from NCRC; and for U.S. Adoptees, possibly through FOIA (in the future).
+Please read our WARNINGS about FOIA requests below.

 For U.S. KSS Adoptees — while we do NOT currently advise filing a FOIA request in the current times without FIRST consulting a trusted U.S. immigr. attorney, hopefully in the future FOIA will rebound.
 Please be sure to read our WARNINGS about the current FOIA process (for U.S. individuals only).